Centipede vs Silverfish: How to tell the difference?

 Habitats

-It is also necessary to identify their habitat and where they are commonly found in our homes to tell the differences.
+It’s also necessary to identify their habitat and where they are commonly found in our homes to tell the differences.
 Both pests thrive in moisture, mainly in areas with high humidity and warm temperatures, which might include areas like bathrooms or kitchens.
 Look for them in dark locations like under the sink, near the faucet, or underneath piles of leaves and debris or paper and cardboard.
-Since they are nocturnal, you will find them the most active at night.
-They mostly get into your homes when the outer surroundings dehydrate them.
+Since they are nocturnal, you will find them most active at night.
+They mostly enter your homes when the outer surroundings dehydrate them.

 Centipedes are found primarily in wood, leaves, and other wet, decomposing natural debris.
-They mainly feed on insects so you can find them in habitats with more insects.
-Whereas silverfish feed on paper and cupboards, you can find them in piles of papers, cabinets, and other containers.
+They mainly feed on insects, so you can find them in habitats with more insects.
+Silverfish, on the other hand, feed on paper and cupboard materials, so you can find them in piles of papers, cabinets, and other containers.

 Risk

-Many of us wonder if Centipedes and Silverfish possess some risk or are entirely harmless.
-Although both have no direct threat to humans, you don’t want them near your surroundings.
+Many of us wonder if centipedes and silverfish pose some risk or are entirely harmless.
+Although neither presents a direct threat to humans, you don’t want them near your surroundings.

 Silverfish are mainly active at night and destroy your clothing, books, and food.
-Whereas, Centipedes don’t possess any harm to you or your property.
+Centipedes don’t pose any harm to you or your property.
 They can bite and inject toxins that are harmful to little insects but not dangerous to humans.
-But if they happen to bite you, it can get somewhat painful, quite like a bee sting.
+If they happen to bite you, it can get somewhat painful, quite like a bee sting.

 Eating Habits

-Centipedes mainly feed on other insects, and if you have centipedes in your home, there might be other insects in your home too.
+Centipedes mainly feed on other insects, and if you have centipedes in your home, there might be other insects there too.
 They feed on insects like spiders, termites, roaches, and bed bugs.
-And Surprisingly, centipedes also feed on silverfish.
+Surprisingly, centipedes also feed on silverfish.
 So you don’t have to worry much about centipedes stealing your food.

 Centipede vs. Silverfish Eating Habits